efournier92/Notes/Seminars/TealiumTrainingWorkshop2019/TealiumTrainingWorkshop2019.md

   - We pass requirements for a new provider over to Tealium
   - Usually takes a couple weeks
 - If we don't have time to wait, we can add a generic tag
-  - This is a catch-all, which can be used for almpost any provider
+  - This is a catch-all, which can be used for almost any provider

 ### Generic Tag Configuration